TiendaNube/api-docs/resources/transaction.md

 Each movement of money is modeled through a `Transaction` object, which can be of different types (e.g. credit card, debit card, boleto, wire transfer, etc.).
 Each `Transaction` type has a Finite State Machine (FSM) that defines its current status.
 The `TransactionEvent` object represents transitions in the `Transaction`'s FSM.

-A [Payment Provider](https://github.com/TiendaNube/api-docs/blob/payments-api-docs/resources/payment_provider.md) can create the number of Transactions it needs for a given order and update their status as they change over time.
+A [Payment Provider](https://github.com/TiendaNube/api-docs/blob/payments-api-docs/resources/payment_provider.md) can create a Transaction and update its status through Transaction Events as it changes over time.
+Since an order can be related to multiple payment methods, a different Transaction must be created for each of them using the same order ID.

 Properties
 ---------